farrayaa/Excel-Dashboard/README.md

-# Excel Dashboards Collection 📊
+# Excel Project Collection 📊

 This repository contains various Excel dashboards I have created, covering the full data processing workflow, from data cleaning to visualization.
 The data used in these dashboards was generated from various sources.